golubitsky/music/README.md

     - [x] All qualities.
     - [ ] Shuffled notes.
 - [ ] Flashcards UI enhancements.
+  - [ ] Customization of how the lines on a flashcard will be displayed (i.e. 'main' + 'supporting'; or all same size); see Stella progression.
   - [x] Indicate current deck (perhaps on card).
   - [x] Front/Back is a toggle (relevant after multiple types of flashcards).
   - [ ] Optimize button placement for mobile.